ginostoian/bhs-2/README.md

 2. **Test user registration**:

-   - Visit `/api/auth/signin` to sign up/sign in
+   - Visit `/auth/signin` to sign up/sign in with email or Google
    - Regular users will be redirected to `/dashboard`

 3. **Test admin access**: